-- 2.1 To assist anyone to make a complaint easily and comfortably, by providing independent support from the Student Services where appropriate to do so. - 2.2 To create a climate in which complaints can be freely made by students, parents and employers if they feel that their expectations have not been met, without fear of discrimination or retribution. - 2.3 To encourage staff to take complaints seriously and resolve complaints at the point of contact or as soon as it is practicable - 2.4 To endeavour to provide alternative solutions or, in the opinion of the College, appropriate compensation where the complaint cannot be resolved. - 2.5 To deal with all complaints impartially and consistently, providing a high level of customer care. - 2.6 To maintain a 'no blame' culture in dealing with complaints and ensure that staff have suitable training. - 2.7 To keep staff and governors informed about the policy and procedure on complaints, and performance data on the causes, volume and resolution of complaints.
+- 2.1 To assist anyone to make a complaint easily and comfortably, by providing independent support from the Executive & Cross College Support Manager where appropriate to do so. - 2.2 To create a climate in which complaints can be freely made by students, parents and employers if they feel that their expectations have not been met, without fear of discrimination or retribution. - 2.3 To encourage staff to take concerns and complaints seriously and resolve complaints at the point of contact or as soon as it is practicable - 2.4 To endeavour to provide alternative solutions or, in the opinion of the College, appropriate compensation where the complaint cannot be resolved. - 2.5 To deal with all complaints impartially and consistently, providing a high level of customer care. - 2.6 To maintain a 'no blame' culture in dealing with concerns and complaints and ensure that staff have suitable training. - 2.7 To keep staff and governors informed about the policy and procedure on concerns and complaints, and performance data on the causes, volume and resolution of concerns and complaints.